Arrayofchaos/odin-landing-page/README.md

 ## ✅ Previous Project

 I made a [Recipe Page](https://arrayofchaos.github.io/proj-recipes/index.html) as my first HTML/CSS project.
-This landing page is a separate project — bigger, better, and more polished!
+This landing page is a separate project which is bigger, better, and more polished!

 ## 🚀 Live Demo